 25 Things You Didn't Know About the World's Oceans

-In 2008, the United Nations recognized World Oceans Day on June 8 as a time to celebrate the immense bodies of water that make up roughly 70 percent of the surface of the Earth.
+In 2008, the United Nations recognized World Oceans Day on June 8 as a time to celebrate the immense bodies of water that cover roughly 70 percent of the Earth’s surface.
 The goal of the day is to promote conservation efforts and engage activists in preserving these five crucial areas—the Pacific, Atlantic, Indian, Arctic, and Southern (Antarctic) Oceans—and their inhabitants.

 If you don’t know much about the deep blue sea—like why it's not actually blue, for example—check out 25 facts we’ve culled about the world’s largest and most fascinating real estate.

-One of the most indelible features of the oceans is the deep blue waters that are continually churning, rolling, and coming in waves.
+One of the most indelible features of the ocean is the deep blue waters that continually churn, roll, and come in waves.
 The color is the result of the sun’s red and orange wavelengths being absorbed by the surface and its blue wavelengths penetrating deeper, giving way to a blue tint.
-And because those wavelengths can travel further down, the ocean will tend to appear more blue the lower you go.
+And because those wavelengths can travel farther down, the ocean will tend to appear more blue the lower you go.
 Why isn't water in a glass blue when you're sitting outdoors?
 There aren't enough molecules to absorb the light.

 If you could catch sight of the miles of cable criss-crossing the world’s oceans, it would look like a giant, submerged web.
 Communications companies maintain international connections by feeding cables down to (hopefully) flat surfaces on the ocean floor.
 Some require shark-proof layers to prevent predators from biting into your Netflix stream (although the danger of sharks has been vastly overhyped—human activity is a far bigger threat).

 The Mariana Trench is considered to be the deepest part of the world’s oceans—and the deepest point on Earth.
-Inside the Trench is a valley known as Challenger Deep that extends roughly seven miles (36,070 feet) below the surface.
+Inside the Trench is a valley known as Challenger Deep that extends roughly 7 miles (36,070 feet) below the surface.
 For comparison, the entirety of Mount Everest—at 29,029 feet—could easily be accommodated there.
-Manned explorations haven’t gone any further than 35,797 feet below the surface, a record set by two oceanographers in 1960.
+Until recently, crewed explorations hadn’t gone any farther than 35,797 feet below the surface, a record set by two oceanographers in 1960.
 In 2012, filmmaker James Cameron explored roughly the same depths in a solo mission.
 In 2019, Victor Vescovo made history by becoming the first person to reach the deepest part of the ocean.

 Researchers once lowered an underwater microphone called a hydrophone to almost the bottom of the Mariana Trench to see what sounds—if any—it might pick up.
-After feeling relieved the immense pressure at those depths—about 8 tons per square inch—didn’t implode the equipment, they discovered that sound from earthquakes, passing baleen whales, and other ambient noise was audible.
+Fortunately, the immense pressure at those depths—about 8 tons per square inch—didn’t implode the equipment, allowing the scientists to discover sound from earthquakes, passing baleen whales, and other ambient noise was audible.

 You might see mentions that we’ve "mapped" more of Mars than we have the Earth’s oceans, but that’s not quite true.
 Oceanographers have been able to visualize almost 100 percent of the ocean floors, albeit in a resolution that makes it difficult to spot a lot of detail.
 In that sense, images of Mars and other planets have been able to offer more information because they’re not covered in water that can block radar.
 Although we haven't explored the vast majority of the oceans first-hand, technology has enabled us to have a rough idea of their layouts.

-Putting Niagara Falls to shame is the Denmark Strait, a waterfall below the Atlantic Ocean that, in terms of water volume, is the equivalent of 2000 of the world’s most notable waterfalls, with cascading liquid pouring 11,500 feet down.
+The Denmark Strait, a waterfall below the Atlantic Ocean, is the equivalent of 2000 of the world’s most notable waterfalls, with cascading liquid pouring 11,500 feet down.
 The Strait’s cold water on the eastern side is more dense than the warm fluid coming from the west.
 When the two waters mix, the colder supply sinks, creating a waterfall.

 Size and water pressure conspire to limit our exploration of the oceans, so much so that it’s estimated we’ve identified only one-third of the potential marine life lurking beneath the surface.
 It’s possible most of those are smaller organisms, but it’s likely that some whales and other mammal species have yet to be discovered.
 We’re making progress, though: An average of 2000 new species are described each year.

-Known as Point Nemo, the area is roughly 1000 equidistant miles away from the coasts of three neighboring islands and so remote that astronauts are often closer to any theoretical occupants than anyone on dry land.
+Known as Point Nemo, the area is roughly 1000 equidistant miles away from the coasts of three neighboring islands.
+It’s so remote that astronauts are often closer to any theoretical occupants than anyone on dry land.

 Up to 80 percent of volcanic eruptions go unnoticed by land-dwellers.
 That’s because they’re erupting underwater.
-An estimated one million volcanoes—some extinct and some very active—spew molten hot lava beneath the surface of the ocean.
+More than 1 million volcanoes—some extinct and some very active—spew molten hot lava beneath the surface of the ocean.
 Despite the heat, creatures can still be found near their superheated vents.
-Researchers believe these areas harbor several undiscovered species that are invulnerable to the harsh conditions, including water temperatures up to 750 degrees Fahrenheit.
+Researchers believe these areas harbor several undiscovered species that are invulnerable to the harsh environment, which includes water temperatures up to 750°F.

 One reason pollution is such an issue for oceans: It can rob them of the oxygen needed to support life.
-When run-off from waste disposal gets into the water, it can feed an overabundance of algae, which then dies, sinks, and as it decomposes, consumes the available oxygen in the water.
+When run-off from waste disposal gets into the water, it can feed an overabundance of algae, which then dies and sinks.
+As it decomposes, the algae consumes the available oxygen in the water.
 That creates hypoxic areas, or hot spots with a lack of oxygen.
 If fish and other marine life don’t find a new space to dwell in, they’re toast.

-Those aquariums in pet stores and dental offices might remind you of marine life, but they might also be having a negative impact.
-When tropical fish are caught, fishermen use sodium cyanide to make them float out of the reef for easy scooping.
+Those aquariums in pet stores and dental offices may remind you of marine life, but they could also be having a negative impact on the environment.
+When tropical fish are caught, fishing crews use sodium cyanide to make them float out of the reef for easy scooping.
 While the hope is that it just stuns them, the residue of the chemical can bleach coral reefs and kill scores of other fish.

 When waves reach shallow water near land, energy that would normally be dispersed goes up, elongating the wave.
 A 1958 earthquake and landslide in Alaska generated a tsunami 100 feet high and destroyed all vegetation up to 1720 feet, the largest in recorded history.

-Not familiar?
+Not familiar with this creature?
 If you saw one, you’d know.
-The bristlemouth is a fish a little smaller than your average human finger that has a mouth full of fangs and can glow in the dark.
+The bristlemouth is a fish a little smaller than the average human finger that has a mouth full of fangs and can glow in the dark.
 It’s also the most common vertebrate in the world.
 For comparison?
 Chickens could number as many as 24 billion on land, while bristlemouths are said to add up to the hundreds of trillions.

-Giant kelp, or Macrocystis Pyrifera, is a type of seaweed that experiences an astonishing growth spurt.
-To reach its usual height of 100 feet, the species can grow up to two feet in a single day.
+Giant kelp, or Macrocystis pyrifera, is a type of seaweed that experiences an astonishing growth spurt.
+To reach its usual height of 100 feet, the species can grow up to 2 feet in a single day.